MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/using-the-add-driverpackage-command.md

 ---
 title: add-DriverPackage
-description: Reference topic for add-DriverPackage, which adds a driver package to the server. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for add-DriverPackage, which adds a driver package to the server. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article